 Stephanie Vieille - New Article

 Stephanie Vieille, a recent PhD graduate from our department (2011), published an article based on her doctoral fieldwork entitled: "Maori Customary Law: A Relational Approach to Justice," International Indigenous Policy Journal.
-The article can be downloaded here.
 Congratulations Stephanie!

 Photo from left to right: Diego Noronha, (King's), Jessica Chambers, Nagham Ghonaim, (Huron), Bhupinder Dulku, Andre Antanaitis, Monica Kozycz, Jennifer Adamthwaite, Louis-Claude Perrault Carre, Vindya Seneviratne and Sara Ataya.